kata-containers/kata-containers/cmd/checkcommits/README.md

 very long lines.

-To cater for this scenario, this tool employs a very simply heuristic: line legth limits only apply if the line begins with an alphabetic character.
+To cater for this scenario, this tool employs a very simply heuristic: line length limits only apply if the line begins with an alphabetic character.
 This has the following attractive properties:

 - Log files tend to start with numerics so sometimes get handled